yujijaao116/unity-mcp-hy3d/README.md

 A Unity package that enables seamless communication between Unity and Large Language Models (LLMs) like Claude Desktop via the **Model Context Protocol (MCP)**.
 This server acts as a bridge, allowing Unity to send commands to and receive responses from MCP-compliant tools, empowering developers to automate workflows, manipulate assets, and control the Unity Editor programmatically.

 Welcome to the initial release of this open-source project!
-Whether you're looking to integrate LLMs into your Unity workflow or contribute to an exciting new tool, we’re thrilled to have you here.
+Whether you're looking to integrate LLMs into your Unity workflow or contribute to an exciting new tool, we're thrilled to have you here.

 ## Overview